hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + each particle w/ a value that is a global configuration
     + update each fantasy particle a few times using alternating parallel updates $\implies$ bring back to close to equilibrium
     + connected pair of units: average $\langle v_i h_j \rangle$ over all the fantasy particles
+  + advantage:
+    + work well
-  + work well and allow RBM to build good density models of sets of binary vectors
+    + allow RBM to build good density models of sets of binary vectors
   + inefficient version of the Boltzmann machines learning algorithm for an RBM (left diagram)
     + times ($t$) not about weight updates but to note steps in a Markov chain
     + process: